 Total restaurant industry jobs

-The restaurant industry continued to expand payrolls in April – albeit at a much slower pace compared to the healthy gains registered in 2021.
-Eating and drinking places* added a net 43,800 jobs in April on a seasonally-adjusted basis, according to preliminary data from the Bureau of Labor Statistics (BLS).
+Restaurants expanded payrolls at a modest pace in August, providing additional evidence that the road to normal staffing levels remains long.
+Eating and drinking places* added a net 18,200 jobs in August on a seasonally-adjusted basis, according to preliminary data from the Bureau of Labor Statistics.

 View the latest employment data for every state.

 *Eating and drinking places are the primary component of the total restaurant and foodservice industry, which prior to the coronavirus pandemic employed 12 million out of the total restaurant and foodservice workforce of 15.6 million.